 Pro's and cons

-Air is pressurized by an engine driven pump (compressor) and stored in bottles.
-This shows the difference with a hydraulic fluid, air is compressible and this property gives it some unique (dis)advantages.
+Outside air is pressurized by an engine driven pump (compressor) and stored in bottles.
+This shows a striking difference with a hydraulic fluid: air is compressible and this property gives it some unique (dis)advantages.

 One disadvantage is that air does not transmit pressure as easy as a fluid would do.
 It is springy in nature and therefore not really suitable for precise control operations.
 This, however, is an advantage when air is used in tires and damping in undercarriage to smoothen the ride when taxiing on rough surfaces.

 It is not suitable for large and heavy mechanical devices.
 Air must be compressed to a large degree to have enough energy and this would require large air tanks and actuators with very high working pressures.
 Not very practical on small aircraft.